lmika/oaipmh/README.md

 Supported flags are:

 - `-H`: Display the header of the record instead of the record itself.
-- `-R`: Display the entire OAI-PMH response.
-Useful for debugging.
 - `-S`: Specify the separator line to use when returning multiple records.

 Following the flags is a list of identifiers to retrieve.
 When multiple records are returned, they will be separated by a